colmeiaperformance/revitta/README.md

-# base-tema-wp
- Base dos novos temas em WordPress
+# Tema do site Revitta